Are you an average worker? If so, statisticians say you use around 10,000 sheets of paper every year.

 - Continuously assess your consumption based on actual usage — because it will always be in flux

 Managed Print is ideal for controlling costs and can help ensure that your machines are helping you better serve your clients.
-To see how such a print partnership can benefit your company, download the Major Signs You Need Managed Print infographic below.
+To see how such a print partnership can benefit your company, download the Beginner's Guide to Managed Print Services.
 Then, reach out to the experts at the Gordon Flesch Company for a free, no obligation assessment of your company’s print environment.

 Survey, “Paper Usage Statistics,” Statistic Brain, Oct 2016